-They can contain beer, wine, or liqueur (sweetened alcoholic drinks made from spirits and other flavorings like herbs, fruits, sugar, and spices).
+There are a variety of popular cocktails worldwide.
+They contain beer, wine, or liqueur (sweetened alcoholic drinks made from spirits and other flavorings like herbs, fruits, sugar, and spices).

 So if they have a beer as the base component, this beverage is referred to as a beer cocktail.
 You can find numerous types of cocktails around the world, and they are different from country to country, or based on the bartenders.

 Worldwide famous cocktails are Mojito, Martini, or Manhattan.
 Or, if you are interested in enjoying apple juice with vodka, it is also simple to make at home.
 There are some beautiful flaming cocktails with flame on the top that you can order in many restaurants or bars.

 People usually serve this drink in a cocktail glass (for straight-up cocktails made with shaken/stirred ice but then served without ice) or in a highball glass (for highball cocktails made from a small amount of alcohol and a big amount of alcohol-free mixer).